r-walsh/es6-profiles/README.md

 Now that we have a functional ES6 back end and a working gulpfile for the front end, let's finish up the project by creating an ES6 Angular front end.

-This app will have just two components: Profiles and NewProfile.
+This app will have just two components:
+    + Profile: Displays all user information stored in profiles.
+    + NewProfile: Form that allows the posting of a new profile to the database.

+Write out these components to the best of your ability using ES6 syntax when appropriate.
+For an example of a possible solution see the [solution branch]() of this project.